ibm-cloud-docs/containers/ts-etcd-capacity.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf} [{{site.data.keyword.satelliteshort}}]{: tag-satellite}

-You see an error message similar to the following.
+You see an error message similar to the following example.
 {: tsSymptoms}

 ```sh